mdom/termpub/README.md

 # DESCRIPTION

 termpub is a _terminal_ viewer for epubs.
+At startup termpub displays the first chapter with real content if possible.

 # KEY BINDINGS